Page 1:Step 1: Define A Purpose And Choose A Case

-Expansion cards are usually available as PCI Express (PCIe), since legacy PCI is nearly extinct.
+Since legacy PCI has mostly gone extinct, modern expansion cards are usually available as PCI Express (PCIe).
 Available in single-, four-, eight-, and sixteen-lane versions, the PCIe standard retains compatibility between shorter cards and longer slots.
 The below image shows a PCIe x1, PCIe x16, and PCI slot for comparison.

 PCIe allows shorter cards to be placed in longer slots, such as an x1 card in an x16 slot.
 Conversely, longer cards can only be placed into shorter slots when the forward end of that slot has no cap.
-Because the difference between open-ended and closed slots isn’t easily seen in photos or explained on motherboard specification sheets, many manufacturers use x16 slot connectors for their four- and eight-lane interfaces.
-If you noticed that half of the electrical contacts are missing from the above PCIe x16 slot (the little metal pieces are tough to see), it’s because that slot is wired as an x8 interface.
+Since the difference between open-ended and closed slots isn’t easily seen in photos or explained on motherboard specification sheets, many manufacturers use x16 slot connectors for their four and eight-lane interfaces.

 Several manufacturers offer tool-free installation using drive rails, sliding latches, or other pin-loaded devices that engage with screw holes.
 Our case reviews highlight several designs.